DHTMLX/gantt-docs/data/api/gantt_islinkallowed.md

 The cases when a link is considered as incorrect:

 1. The source task's id is equal to the target task's id.
-2. If the type is set to a value that is not 0, 1 or 2.
+2. If the type is set to a value that is not 0, 1 or 2, 3.
 3. If the link failed the validation.
+4. If the link is created from the project task to its sub-task.
+The dates of the project task depends on the dates of children tasks.

 {{note
 The method invokes the api/gantt_onlinkvalidation_event.md event.
 Therefore, if the api/gantt_onlinkvalidation_event.md event returns `false`, a link will be also considered as incorrect.